Creating To Do Lists In WordPress

 If you have enabled categories in your plugin settings and select ‘Yes’ for this option, the to-do category will display on the subject of your emails …

-If you don’t want categories added to the email subject, then leave this option disabled.
+If you don’t want to show categories in the subject of your emails, then leave this option disabled (‘No’).

 Show Who Assigned the To-Do Item in Email

-If enabled (‘Yes’), you can display the user who assigned the to-do item in the email.
-This option is useful if, for example, you have multiple project managers assigning to-do items to users …
+If enabled, you can display the user who assigned the to-do item in the email.
+This is a useful option if your site has several project managers assigning to-do items to users …

 From Field for Emails Sent to User

-This field allows you to customize the “From” field when sending out email notices to users.
-Type your company name, your domain, your name, or anything you like into this field …
+This field allows you to customize the “From” field when sending out emails.
+You can enter your company name, your domain, your name, or anything you like into this field …

 From Email

-Add the email address that you would like to display as the “sent from” address …
+Add into this field the email address that you would like displayed as the “sent from” email address …

 Subject Field for Emails Sent to User

-Add a subject field for the email that will be distributed automatically to users when a new item has been assigned to your to-do list …
+Type into this field a subject field for the email that will be automatically sent to users when new items have been added to your to-do list …

 Text in Emails Sent to User